collotebik/collotebik/README.md

 - 👋 Hi, I’m tebik
-- 💞️ I’m looking to collaborate on peer hacking.
-- 📫 How to reach me ... ig: tebik._

 <!---
 collotebik/collotebik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.